berkeley-biosense/indra-server/readme.md

-## indra collection server
+# indra server

+This is a pub/sub server.
+It was designed with prototyping sensor applications in mind.
+See [this blog post](http://coolworld.me/building-multiuser-sensor-apps/) for more details on that.

+## installation

+    npm install

+## running

+    npm start

+# using

-This server takes post requests to the route `/` with the schema:
+This server takes POST requests, with content-type `application/json`, to the route `/`.

+The JSON *must* include a `type` field

 ```
 {